Skip to main content

 Unfortunately, you cannot take Honors Courses during the Winter Intersession.
 The time frame would be too short to complete the requirements of an Honors Project.
 The purpose of an Honors Project is to give you enough time to engage in deeper learning and research beyond that of a regular course, and with how Winter Intersession is structured, it would not be possible to take one.

 Unfortunately, it is not possible to turn a short-term/late start course into Honors with a contract.
 The term is too short to develop a project of your own, that is the reason contracts are due in the beginning of the term.
 However, it is possible to have an Honors course for late start classes if your instructor has an Honors embedded component for the late start class, because the component means the instructor already has a plan for you.
-With an embedded course, due dates for any assignments will be decided by your instructor and you won’t have to submit a contract to the Honors Program Coordinator.
+With an embedded component, due dates for any assignments will be decided by your instructor and you won’t have to submit a contract to the Honors Program Coordinator.

 If you do not complete an Honors Project successfully, it will not count towards transfer agreements or Honors Scholar.
 Remember that you can only drop 1 Honors Contract or Embedded Component.
 This means you cannot drop or fail any more Honors projects.
 If you are at risk of dropping or failing more than 1 Honors Project, it could result in removal from the Honors Program.
 However, there will be no penalty if you drop or fail a designated Honors Section.
 It will not count towards your failed/dropped category.
 If you are at risk of dropping or failing more than 1 Honors project, reach out to our Honors Director to explain your situation, but there are no guarantees that you will still be in the Honors Program.
 Keep in mind that the Honors Program is for students who want to challenge themselves beyond the regular curriculum.
 If you struggle to complete Honors projects, the Honors program may not be a good fit for you and might distract you from your irregular classwork and consequently affect your GPA.